openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 c) If you have a failed flash or have problems with the reboot, try starting the console and hitting enter a bunch of times while connecting to stop autoboot.
 You'll then be at a `boot>` prompt.
 Run `sudo ./flashall.sh` and when it asks you to reboot type and enter `run do_flash` at the `boot>` prompt.

-d) If you get an error that says "Ready to receive application" on the Edison the problem is you don't have enough power to properly boot up the Edison.
+d) If you get stuck on an error that says "Ready to receive application" on the Edison the problem is you don't have enough power to properly boot up the Edison.
 This can happen if you are powering from your Pi.
 You should either connect a battery to the Edison board to give it a little boost, or use a powered USB hub between the Pi and the Edison.

 e) If Edison reboots correctly but never gets picked up by the flashall.sh script and the flashing process does not start, check the Edison device ID.
 It will probably come out automatically after the flashall.sh script fails with a list of available devices connected to the machine.
 On Linux, you can run lsusb to get a list of usb devices with their device ID.
 If the device ID is different from the one expected on flashall.sh, you can edit the script and change lines containing: USB_VID=8087 & USB_PID=0a99 to whatever the Edison has for an ID.
 Some users have encountered their devices ID to be 8087:0a9e